tareqalwahsh666/TimeIEX/README.md

 ---------------------------------------------------------------------------------------------------------

 # Warning This software is in the pre-alpha stage
-# Warning This software is under development and not ready for users consumption
+# Warning This software is under development and it's not ready for users consumption